Peckforton

 The Peckforton Hills form the western part of the civil parish with high points at Peckforton Point (203 metres) and Stanner Nab (200 metres).
 They are the source of the Weaver and Gowy rivers.
 Part of Peckforton Woods, largely planted in 1922, form a Site of Special Scientific Interest.
 The hills have been quarried since the Roman era.
-Peckforton appears in the Domesday survey of 1086.
+Peckforton appears in the Domesday Book survey of 1086.
 The earliest surviving buildings date from the early 17th century.

 Peckforton and the adjacent Beeston were part of an estate purchased by John Tollemache, Lord Tollemache in 1840.
 He had Peckforton Castle – a Victorian mansion designed by Anthony Salvin in imitation of a medieval castle – built at the northern end of the Peckforton ridge.
 Many of the local buildings were constructed for Lord Tollemache using brick in the 1860s and 1870s as part of the Peckforton Estate.

 History

 The Peckforton Hills were quarried during the Roman era.
-Peckforton appears in the Domesday survey of 1086, when it was held by Wulfric (possibly Wulfric Spot).
+Peckforton appears in the Domesday Book survey of 1086, when it was held by Wulfric (possibly Wulfric Spot).
 The survey lists land for two ploughs.
 Peckforton fell in the ancient parish of Bunbury in the Eddisbury Hundred.

 Peckforton and the adjacent civil parish of Beeston were part of an estate purchased by John Tollemache, 1st Baron Tollemache, in 1840.
 Lord Tollemache built Peckforton Castle in 1844–50.
 Praised as a model landlord, he had over fifty farms and many cottages built on his Cheshire estate, at a cost of around £280,000.
 Labourers were encouraged to rent 3 acre of land to farm to supplement their income.
 The woods that surround the castle were largely planted in 1922.
 In 2008, the Tollemache family remained the major landowners in Peckforton, although the castle itself was sold in 1989.